Prerequisites

 figure25

 Figure 25.
-Summary of the tblastn search results for the 12 matches to Rheb-PA within the NC_052530 scaffold of D. yakuba.
-The best collinear set of alignments to Rheb-PA is located at 19,150,809- 19,151,699.
-As we saw in Figure 14 Rheb-PA in D. melanogaster is 182 amino acids long and the above collinear set of alignments covers all 182 amino acids (arrows).
+Summary of the tblastn search results for the 7 matches to Rheb-PA within the NC_052530 scaffold of D. yakuba.
+The best collinear set of alignments to Rheb-PA is located at 19,150,809-19,151,699.
+As we saw in Figure 14, Rheb-PA in D. melanogaster is 182 amino acids long and the above collinear set of alignments covers all 182 amino acids (arrow).

 Part 3: Examine genomic neighborhood of putative ortholog in target species